Skip to Content

 By: Miles HenryFact Checked

-2. Suckling filly: A female foal still nursing from her mother
+• Suckling filly — a female foal still nursing

-3. Weanling filly: A female foal weaned from her mother, typically 4–6 months old
+• Weanling filly — a female foal weaned from her mother, typically 4–6 months old

-4. Yearling filly: A female horse between one and two years old
+• Yearling filly — a female horse between one and two years old

 Filly: Young Female Horses

-In Thoroughbred racing, a filly is any female horse four years old and under — she becomes a mare when she turns five, as defined by The Jockey Club’s American Stud Book, the official registry for Thoroughbreds in the United States and Canada.
-In most other breeds and disciplines, including American Quarter Horse Association conventions and general equine industry usage, the cutoff is a year earlier — a female horse is a filly under four and a mare once she turns four.
-So if someone tells you a four-year-old is a mare, they’re not wrong — they’re just using the broader standard rather than the Thoroughbred-specific one.
+In Thoroughbred racing, a filly is any female horse four years old and under — she becomes a mare at five, per The Jockey Club’s American Stud Book.
+In most other breeds, including AQHA and general equine usage, the cutoff is a year earlier — filly under four, mare at four and older.
+That’s why you’ll hear both numbers depending on who you’re talking to.

 You’ll hear the filly designation constantly at the track — races are often split between colts and fillies specifically because young females compete separately from young males at certain levels.
 Some of the best racehorses in history were fillies.
 Ruffian was one of the greatest American racehorses ever, male or female.
 Winning fillies are a regular feature of major stakes races, and their performances are tracked separately in racing history precisely because the term has real competitive meaning — not just an age label.

-Seamus's Girl three-year-old filly recently claimed — female horses race as fillies through age four
+Seamus's Girl three year-old filly recently claimed, fimale horse race as fillies through age four in Thoroughbred racing.

 Seamus’s Girl — a three-year-old filly I recently claimed.
 Still a filly by racing’s definition until she turns five, regardless of how mature she looks.